Welcome to Hertfordshire Walker

 Walk 17: Hornbeam Lane Loop

-A pleasant circular walk taking in old lanes, footpaths and woodland.
-The route takes you through old Hornbeam woodland.
-Parts can be muddy at certain times of the year, and there are nettles to deal with on some of the narrow paths.
-The walk starts and finishes as The Woodman, Wildhill (Grid ref: TL 26362 06777).
+This is a lovely circular walk along footpaths, bridleways, quiet lanes, and through shaded woodland.
+Some of the paths can be muddy at certain times of the year, and there are nettles to deal with on some of the narrow paths in the summer months.
+The walk starts and finishes at The Woodman, Wildhill.

 Directions